sophiabarclay/wdi-project-three/README.md

 * Create a user verification system, whereby the app administrators can accept or decline venue registration requests
 * Allow users to follow venues and then show followed venues' events on the 'All Events' page
 * Suggest events to users based on which events they attend
+* Allow users to click 'No longer attending'
 * Mobile responsiveness